palm86/hex_flora/priv/herbarium/hessea_stellaris.md

 }
 ---

-Bulbous perennial that produces a small umbrella-like inflorescence (up to 200mm in diameter) in autumn after early rain.
+Bulbous perennial that produces a small umbrella-like inflorescence (about 10cm in diameter) in autumn after early rain.
 Flowers are pink and star-shaped on long pedicels.
-The fruits are composed of three rounded knob-like compartments.
-Linear leaves appear on the ground after the inflorescence has dried.
+The fruits are composed of three to four rounded knob-like compartments.
+Two linear leaves appear on the ground after the inflorescence has dried.

 <!-- read more -->